 Regardless of ownership or licensee responsibility of the equipment comprising a station on this channel, any eligible entity may apply for and be granted authorization to operate a parallel control point for purposes of remotely controlling any existing fixed station.
-This applies where a showing of need has been demonstrated to the Division of Telecommunications.
+This applies where a showing of need has been demonstrated to DivTel.
 No owner or licensee of a fixed station shall claim exclusive rights to the control of that station.